 Plitvice National Park is without a doubt the most famous place in Croatia.
 It is a few hours’ drive from Split or Zadar in the center of Croatia.
-Consisting of 16 stunning lakes connected by a series of beyond-this-world waterfall, it’s on the bucket list of every visitor who enters Croatia.
+Consisting of 16 stunning lakes connected by a series of beyond-this-world waterfalls, it’s on the bucket list of every visitor who enters Croatia.
 We are not exempt from the allure of the beautiful photos and the infamy of this national park, and after taking a dip at the Krka National Park, we moved on from the lovely Split to Zadar so we have a shorter drive to Plitvice.